 2. Which Console is Superior

 The Console Wars has been an age old debate among gamer over which system is the superior one.
-Each faction will vouch that their console is better because of some specs and a list of exclusive titles.
+Each faction will vouch that their console is better because of some specs, a special feature and a list of exclusive titles.
 Since the Sixth Generation; it has been a three way battle between PlayStation, Nintendo and Xbox.

 Why It’s Pointless: This debate made sense back when there were 20 consoles on the market and they all played Pong.
 Today this debate makes no sense since its going to be less about hardware and more about what gaming community one prefers.